 Air conditioning also won't help.
 "Air conditioners typically recirculate indoor air to reduce energy use," Kullar says.
 "Most air-conditioning units do not provide enough fresh air given the risk of COVID-19 in more densely-populated indoor spaces such as bars and restaurants."
 Right now, she says, many buildings need to upgrade their air-conditioning systems to take in more fresh air from the outside world.

-And the longer you spend in an indoor space with an infected person, the higher your risk is of catching the coronavirus.
+The longer you spend in an indoor space with an infected person, the higher your risk is of catching the coronavirus.
 "Several case studies of COVID-19 outbreaks have shown the dangers of spending a long time in an enclosed indoor space with an infected person, including at a choir practice in Washington state, a restaurant in China and a fitness studio in South Korea," Kullar says.
-Given that a new survey by the Office of National Statistics in the U.K. has found up to 78% of people who test positive for coronavirus have no symptoms whatsoever, chances are that one of the people in a crowded restaurant with you has it.
+Given that a survey by the Office of National Statistics in the U.K. has found up to 78% of people who test positive for coronavirus have no symptoms whatsoever, chances are that one of the people in a crowded restaurant with you has it.
+There's even a website that estimates the COVID risk of small person gatherings in each county in the U.S.

 "Outdoors, the presumption is that the remarkably larger volume of air and the usual movement of that air with wind or breezes would dilute the number of particles, and disperse them more widely," Dr. John A. Sellick D.O., professor of medicine in the division of infectious diseases at the University at Buffalo/SUNY, tells Bustle.
 This makes contracting coronavirus less likely, he says — as long as you're not standing too close to other people.

-Airborne Transmission May Mean Indoor Spaces Are Less Safe
+Airborne Transmission Means Indoor Spaces Are Less Safe

 We're all using precautions like masks and hand-washing because COVID-19 appears to spread through droplets in other peoples' coughs.
-But something else might be happening, too.
-The World Health Organization (WHO) has now said "evidence is emerging" that coronavirus might also spread through airborne transmission.
-Illnesses that use airborne transmission linger in the air and can be blown around because their particles are so small — less than 5 micrometers in diameter, according to WHO's definition.
+But it also spreads through airborne transmission.
+Illnesses that use airborne transmission linger in the air and can be blown around because their particles are so small — less than 5 micrometers in diameter, according to the World Health Organization (WHO).

 "Larger droplets, the ones that can be felt when coughing or sneezing, mostly fall to the ground a very short distance from the patient," Dr. Sellick says.
 "Smaller droplets, commonly referred to as aerosols or droplet nuclei, can remain suspended in the air and travel longer distances."
-He says it still seems as if larger droplets play the dominant role in coronavirus, but it's not clear if smaller ones are involved too.
-A study published in Current Medicine Research & Practice on the aerosol spread of coronavirus found that if the particles can indeed be that small, laughing and talking may also spread coronavirus.
+He says it still seems as if larger droplets play the dominant role in coronavirus, but smaller particles are also a factor, according to the CDC.
+A study published in Current Medicine Research & Practice on the aerosol spread of coronavirus found that laughing and talking may also spread coronavirus.

-If the coronavirus is also airborne, it may mean that enclosed places are even less safe.
-To prevent infection, indoor spaces would need to use a lot more fresh air, or install some kind of filtration system on their air conditioning.
+As the coronavirus is airborne, completely enclosed places are unsafe.
+To prevent infection, indoor spaces need to use a lot more fresh air, or install some kind of filtration system on their air conditioning.

 How To Protect Yourself Indoors & Outdoors